Overview

 How Authentication Works at Runtime

-When a chat simulation runs against a Google CES endpoint, Roark mints a fresh access token for the request rather than storing one:- Roark signs an AWS STS
+When a chat simulation runs against a Google CES endpoint, Roark mints a fresh access token for the request rather than storing one:- Roark uses your WIF configuration to obtain a federated token from Google STS.

 Authorization: Bearer <token>on each call to…/sessions/{sessionId}:runSession.